BenDQL/CCS_Blog/posts/week3-blog-post.md

 }
 ```

-Then in the `sketch.js`, I change to the HSB mode and colour value between 0 and maxRadius for easier colour manipulation among circles by calling `colorMode(HSB, maxRadius, 100, 100)`.
-Using `for ()` to generate the number of `maxRadius` circles, and assign each cricle with a slightly different hue, so to create the radial gradient effect by drawing those circles.
+Then in the `sketch.js`, I change to use the HSB mode and colour value between 0 and maxRadius for easier colour manipulation among circles by calling `colorMode(HSB, maxRadius, 100, 100)`.
+Using `for` loop to generate the number of `maxRadius` circles, and assign each cricle with a slightly different hue, so to create the radial gradient effect by drawing those circles.

 ```js
 const circles = [];